ClarkAllen/DataMakerRI/UserManual.md

 the table definition and always increments by one with each new row.
 The name of a field is always distinct from its dmSourceType.
 In the example above I gave the key a name of "ID" and a dmSourceType of "id".
-Don't be confused by the name that resembles the the dmSourceType; the field name is just a legal name in your database definition.
+Don't be confused by the name that resembles the dmSourceType; the field name is just a legal name in your database definition.

 **dmSourceType uuid**